Winston doubtful, Dalton ready for Saints against Vikings

 ”I’ll be ready if my number is called,” Dalton said. ”I’ve been in this situation before where you’re the backup and have to step in and play.”

-The team’s injury report listed Winston (back/ankle) as doubtful to play in the NFL’s first international game of the season, while wide receiver Michael Thomas (foot), offensive guard Andrus Peat (concussion) and safety Marcus Maye (rib) were all ruled out.
+The team’s injury report listed Winston (back/ankle) as doubtful for the NFL’s first international game of the season, while wide receiver Michael Thomas (foot), offensive guard Andrus Peat (concussion) and safety Marcus Maye (rib) were all ruled out.

-Saints first-year coach Dennis Allen said they’ll “take it to the last minute, but I think it’s doubtful” that Winston plays.
+Saints first-year coach Dennis Allen said they’ll wait until the last minute, but he doubts Winston will play.

 ”Our plan right now is to have Andy ready to go,” Allen said. ”He’s performed at a high level in our league and that’s really one of the big reasons why we brought him here is in case he’s called upon, we feel highly confident that he can go in and do the job.”